CenterForOpenScience/SHARE/how-to/use-the-admin-site.md

-# how to use the admin ui
+# how to use the admin site

 shtrove has a [django admin site](https://docs.djangoproject.com/en/stable/ref/contrib/admin/) at `/admin/` that can be used for interacting with the database and managing search indexes